ZeroPrompt: Scaling Prompt-Based Pretraining to 1,000 Tasks Improves Zero-Shot Generalization

-We highlight that our "zero-shot adaptation with few shot validation" setting has the practical advantage over others by using a few labeled examples for validation.
-To disambiguate between different settings, we formally compare our setting with prior zero-shot and few-shot settings, summarized in Table~\ref{tab:setting_comparison}.

-Many works under the zero-shot setting \cite{wei2021finetuned,sanh2021multitask} simply report the average or the best score of different prompts or models without any procedure for validation, which is not reliable for practical deployment due to skipping the verification step.
-Another line of works like prompt tuning~\cite{liu2021gpt} under the few-shot setting rely on labeled examples for both training and validation.
-Compared to our setting, the computation and deployment costs of few-shot learning systems could be much higher as the models require updating parameters with downstream task data.

-\subsection{Datasets for scaling to 1,000+ tasks}
+\subsection{Datasets for Scaling to 1,000+ Tasks}

-We collected 80 public Chinese NLP tasks from the Chinese Language Understanding Evaluation benchmark (CLUE), the Chinese Natural Language Processing Conference Competition (NLPCC), and many other well-known Chinese NLP competitions.
-Considering that the number of open-source datasets is still insufficient for studying task scaling, we further acquired over 1,000 real-world datasets from our production systems to investigate the scaling law with the number of tasks.
+We collected 80 public Chinese NLP tasks and further acquired over 1,000 real-world datasets from our production systems to investigate the task number scaling law.
 The number of tasks in each task type is listed in Table~\ref{tab:datasets_used_count}, where we define task types following previous work and intuitive knowledge.
-The task taxonomy of the production datasets is presented in Figure~\ref{fig:task_taxonomy}, consisting of 6 task types from 10 different domains.
-To simulate real-world NLP production systems at scale, where the costs for labeling every data point in a task are expensive, we sample 128 examples per class for each classification task and 256 examples for each generation task\footnote{Only 512 data points are sampled for the iflytek dataset as it has over 100 classes}.
+The task taxonomy of the production datasets is presented in Appendix~\ref{appendix:datasets}, consisting of 6 task types from 10 different domains.

-We split the 80 public datasets into 24 training tasks and 56 testing tasks.
-For the 1,000 production datasets, we randomly reserve 230 tasks for testing and vary the size of the training tasks from 20 to 800 selected in the remaining tasks.
-Different from FLAN~\cite{sanh2021multitask} or T0~\cite{wei2021finetuned}, our public test set contains all kinds of task clusters, and the number of test datasets is twice that of train sets for proper evaluation of public tasks.
-We argue that this is the practical real-world setting with a large number of different unseen tasks in the test set.
-Detailed train/test split can be found in Table~\ref{tab:summary_datasets}.